 Fabian Huber

-Anyone can make a logo look good on a screen.
-Brochures and corporate presentations are the longer test — sustained attention, complex content, real environments.
-This is where the system shows what it’s actually made of.
+A logo is a promise.
+In brochures and corporate presentations — sustained attention, complex content, real environments — the system has to deliver on it.
+This is where it shows what it’s actually made of.

 Fabian Huber